tmijs/tmi.js/docs/Twitch API.md

 });
 ~~~

-Since JSONP only supports the ``GET`` method, Twitch allows you to set the method in the URL and let you set the oauth token if needed.
-For instance, this is what you would need to do to change the title of a channel:
+Because JSONP is only supporting the ``GET`` method, Twitch allows you to set the method and the oauth token (if required) in the URL.
+For instance, this is what you would do to change the title of a channel:

 ~~~ javascript
 client.api({